Factors That Seem To Lead To Weak Social Skills

 Developmental issues

 A variety of neurological or developmental differences are known for leading to social problems.
-Going into too much detail about them is beyond the scope of this article, but in general they can cause children to have trouble learning and 'getting' aspects of socializing.
-They can also cause children to act out in ways that annoy their peers and cause them to be ostracized.
+Again, going into too much detail about them is beyond the scope of this article, but in general they can cause children to have trouble learning and 'getting' aspects of socializing.
+They can also cause children to act out in ways that annoy their peers and cause them to be excluded.
 Some of them are:

 - Being on the autism spectrum (e.g., High-Functioning Autism, Asperger's Syndrome)